vittau/blog/_posts/2022-10-08-iem-equalization-extravaganza.markdown

 - • <a href="{{ site.baseurl }}/other/Chu VitorMach.txt" target="_blank">Wavelet settings - Chu</a>
 - • <a href="{{ site.baseurl }}/other/Dusk VitorMach.txt" target="_blank">Wavelet settings - Dusk</a>

-###### Update: November 06, 2022
+###### Update: November 13, 2022
-I have come with a new variant of my target curve denoted "VitorMach Bright".
-I've developed it after tinkering around some more with my Blessing 2:Dusk.
-This target is supposed to make vocals slighly less boomy, while trying to preserve as much of the pinna gain treble as possible.
-Visit my <a href="https://www.vitormach.dev/CrinGraph/" target="_blank">CrinGraph instance</a> to check the new target.
+I have come with a new variant of my target curve.
+Visit my <a href="https://www.vitormach.dev/CrinGraph/" target="_blank">CrinGraph instance</a> to check it out.
 I also came up with an EQ for the Dusk conforming to this target.
-Please note that the first filter is a low shelf filter (LSQ) instead of the usual peak (PK) type.
+Please note that the first and last filters are shelf filters (LSQ and HSQ respectively) instead of the usual peak (PK) type.
-- • <a href="{{ site.baseurl }}/other/Squig - Dusk VitorMach Bright.txt" target="_blank">EQ settings - Dusk (bright)</a>
+- • <a href="{{ site.baseurl }}/other/Squig - Dusk VitorMach Nov22.txt" target="_blank">EQ settings - Dusk (Nov22)</a>